What is a Prostate Biopsy?

 In this approach, at least 12 needle samples are taken through the rectum and into the prostate.

-This technique is no longer recommended because of the risks of serious infection at about 5% are too high.
+This technique is decreasing in popularity because of the risks of serious infection at about 5% are too high.
 Furthermore, the accuracy of this technique is not optimal.

 Following a prostate biopsy, you can expect to see some blood in the urine, bowel motions and semen.